 So maybe the slavery and marriage to Pharaoh’s daughter weren’t that big of a deal.
 Surely God has endorsed Solomon’s kingdom…

 Another Dream and a Surprise Visit

-Solomon then has another visionary dream (1 Kgs 9:1-9) and God warns him to offer wholehearted allegiance, and not follow after the gods of Israel’s neighbors.
-Otherwise, “this temple will become a heap of rubble” (1 Kgs 9:8), which would be a shame.
-It’s so fancy.
+Solomon then has another visionary dream (1 Kings 9:1-9).
+God warns him to offer wholehearted allegiance and not follow after the gods of Israel’s neighbors.
+Otherwise, “this temple will become a heap of rubble” (1 Kings 9:8), which would be a shame.
+It’s so fancy!

-After the second dream we’re given a long list of additional accomplishments by Solomon; like the slave labor force he built (1 Kgs 9:15), and how Pharaoh, king of Egypt, attacked the city of Gezer, burned all its inhabitants to death, and then offered it as a wedding gift to his daughter when she married Solomon (1 Kgs 9:16-17).
-We’re told of the enormous amounts of gold Solomon’s fleet of ships regularly brought in (1 Kgs 9:26-28).
+After the second dream we’re given a long list of additional accomplishments by Solomon.
+There’s the slave labor force he built (1 Kings 9:15).
+There’s Pharaoh, king of Egypt, who attacked the city of Gezer, burned all its inhabitants to death, then offered it as a wedding gift to his daughter when she married Solomon (1 Kings 9:16-17).
+We’re told of the enormous amounts of gold Solomon’s fleet of ships regularly brought in (1 Kings 9:26-28).